 - participate in a series of regularly scheduled webinars designed to teach participants about customer discovery, business model canvas concepts, business communications, regulatory affairs and other biological sciences commercialization concepts;

 - develop a biotechnology product, service or process concept as a solution to a market need by working with mentors and advisors drawn from CSUPERB’s statewide network of biotechnology industry associations, alumni and campus-based innovation centers;

-- assess a biotechnology idea’s maturity, venture feasibility, and follow-on funding strategies based on feedback from customers and advisors;
+- assess a biotechnology idea’s maturity, product-market fit, and follow-on funding strategies based on feedback from customers and advisors;

-- present final venture concepts and lessons learned at a final immersion weekend, and
+- present final venture concepts and lessons learned at a final, in-person immersion weekend, and

-- gain remarkable access to industry mentors and leadership opportunities on which to build a career, a company, or the your next venture launch.
+- gain remarkable access to industry mentors and leadership opportunities on which to build a career, a company, or your next proposal idea.